Rome is home to one of the most remarkable ancient temples in the world.

 15. There isn’t a single modern-day engineer that would even consider creating a building like the Pantheon without using any reinforced steel.
 Even suggesting it would probably make you look like a complete fool.
 So why is the pantheon still standing after more than 2,000 years?
 The answer lies in the mortar used during construction, which was a mix of volcanic ash and limestone.
 Because of this, over time Strätlingite crystals were formed that actually prevented microscopic cracks which would create a snowball effect towards further decay.

-16. Remarkably, the height of the oculus and the diameter of the dome is exactly the same, namely 43.3 meters (142 ft).
+16. Remarkably, the height of the oculus and the diameter of the dome are the same, namely 43.3 meters (142 ft).
 This means that a giant sphere with a diameter of 43.3 meters could fit inside the room of the dome.

 17. There seems to be an architectural mistake with the Pantheon.
 The portico contains 2 pediments, one with the Agrippa’s signature and one attached to the rotunda.
 The one attached to the rotunda is actually 4 meters (13.5 ft) higher than the first one.
 This mistake was intentional though as the pediments fit perfectly into the overall design of the Pantheon.

 18. There is another, and far-fetched, theory though as to why these two pediments aren’t aligned.
 The second pediment is the exact height of the Obelisk standing on the square in front of the Pantheon.
 The first pediment is the same height as the obelisk in front of St. Peter’s Basilica.